Given the vibrant color and great taste, it’s no surprise that red velvet desserts go way beyond just cake.

 Roll it to your desired thickness, and then chill before cutting.

-If you want to save on time, you can run a pizza cutter along the dough to make the perfect little squares, and that way, you’ll have less leftover dough to have to re-roll.
+If you want to save on time, you can run a pizza cutter along the dough to make the perfect little squares.
+That way, you’ll have less leftover dough to have to re-roll.

-I’ve written a whole round-up singing the praises of trifle in all its shapes and flavors.
+I’ve written a whole round-up of trifle recipes singing its praises.

 There are so many simple recipes to follow, and you won’t even need a big trifle dish.